rdfjs/data-model-spec/interface-spec.md

 **Properties:**

-- `Node .subject` the subject, which is an IRI, a BlankNode or NodeVariable.
+- `Term .subject` the subject, which is an IRI, a BlankNode or Variable.
-- `Node .predicate` the predicate, which is an IRI or NodeVariable.
+- `Term .predicate` the predicate, which is an IRI or Variable.
-- `Node .object` the object, which is an IRI, a Literal, a BlankNode or NodeVariable.
+- `Term .object` the object, which is an IRI, a Literal, a BlankNode or Variable.

 **Methods:**